gabeochoa/break-ross/idea.md

 - Currency generation rate
 - New squares
 - Automation upgrades (idle progression)
+- Laser reveal upgrade: Squares can shoot out a laser every X ms that reveals any part of the road ahead of them
+- Radar pulse upgrade: Periodic circular pulse that reveals a radius around the square (like sonar), revealing nearby roads and intersections

 #### Powerups
 **Permanent** (purchased): Square speed, reveal radius, currency rate, multi-square, etc.

 **Temporary** (drops): Speed boost, reveal range boost, currency multiplier, etc.

+#### Day/Night Cycle
+- Visual day/night cycle that affects the atmosphere and lighting of the world map
+- Fog of war color changes: blue/green during day, gradually transitions to black at night
+- Implemented as a shader for performance
+- Gameplay effects:
+  - Cars/squares move slower at night
+  - Fog of war reveal radius/cone should be more visually obvious (enhanced visibility of reveal area)
+- Adds visual variety and sense of time passing as you explore

 ### Fog of War and World Map System